DanielBoxer/BlenDir/README.md

 ### Save startup settings

 - Click ![Save Settings](docs/save_settings.PNG)
-- The current settings will be saved and loaded when starting Blender
+- The current settings will be saved and loaded when starting a new Blender file

 ### More Features